nicusX/flink-sql-local-playground/README.md

 # Flink SQL Playground

-This project sets up a playground to run experiments with Flink SQL interactively using a completely local setup.
+This project allows you to set up a simple local playground to experiment with Flink SQL (Flink 1.20)

-A local Kubernetes cluster runs a Flink cluster in session mode, Flink SQL Gateway, and also a Kafka cluster, Schema Registry.
+A local Kubernetes cluster (Minikube) runs: a Flink cluster in session mode, Flink SQL Gateway, a Kafka cluster, Schema Registry, Kafka UI.

-The Flink SQL Gateway is exposed on localhost to allow using the Flink SQL Client locally.
+You can use Flink SQL CLI to run interactive SQL on the cluster.

-Kafka UI and Flink UI, are also exposed on localhost, to help with the experimenting.
+Kafka UI and Flink UI are also exposed on localhost, to help with the experimentation.

-The [sql-examples](./sql-examples/) folder contains some examples of SQL jobs.
+The [sql-examples](./sql-examples/) folder contains some examples of SQL jobs (WIP).

 ## Quick Start

-1. Verify you meet all [presequisites](#prerequisites)
+1. Verify you meet all [prerequisites](#prerequisites)
 2. Install the required [Helm repositories](#install-helm-repositories)
 3. Run the setup script for [Flink SQL Playground quick setup](#flink-sql-playground-quick-setup)
 4. Start the [Flink SQL Client](#start-flink-sql-client) and start interacting with the cluster